tumcms/IfcInfraToolKit/README.md

 Please re-install all referenced nuget packages.

 Build `InfraToolKit_Common` first as the Dynamo-specific libs reference the build result of the `_Common` library.

+## Sample scripts

+Please refer to the `\sampleDymamoScripts` folder for a comprehensive overview of examples.

 ## Frameworks
 - GeometryGymIFC: https://github.com/GeometryGym/GeometryGymIFC MIT Licence